btcpayserver/woocommerce-plugin/readme.txt

 == Changelog ==

+= 2.1.0 - 2014-11-28 =
+* Tweak - Uses newer BitPay Library that no longer solely requires GMP, but can use BCMath as an alternative

+= 2.0.2 - 2014-11-20 =
+* Fix - Payment method description/message display on checkout

+= 2.0.1 - 2014-11-19 =
+* Tweak - Changed plugin activation to fail on presence of old plugin instead of attempting to delete old plugin and also detect GMP requirement.

-= 2.0 =
+= 2.0.0 - 2014-11-18 =
-* Implements BitPay's new cryptographically secure authentication
+* Feature - Implements BitPay's new cryptographically secure authentication.